 The set pieces were made manually.
 Now that’s a lot of hard work.
 This was way before Computer Animation was born.

 Scarecrow delivered a sneaky line kids won’t get.
 It’s the part when Dorothy first meets him.
 As an adult, I burst out laughing.
 I’m totally not making this up.
 So here’s the line, “People do go both ways.”
 I’m giving it Bonus Points for making me laugh my rump off!
 That line definitely went over my head as a kid.

 The costume designs look great.
 The outfits for the characters strongly identity his/her characteristics.

 The film was shot in sepia format to shoot scenes from Kansas.
 After Dorothy lands in Munchkinland, the format transitions into color to make it look like we stumbled upon a new world glowing in front of our own two eyes

 Prosthetic Makeup was applied to Margaret Hamilton to transform her into The Wicked Witch Of The West.
 Keep in mind, she suffered from severe burns during a magic trick.
 This was way before technology advanced in today’s standards.

 Remember when we all thought Dorothy’s journey in Oz was just a dream?
-Turns out it was actually real to her.
-Care to explain Sam Raimi’s disappointing prequel, “Oz The Great & Powerful” with James Franco as the title character?
+Turns out it was actually real.
+Care to explain Sam Raimi’s disappointing prequel, “Oz The Great And Powerful” with James Franco as the title character?
+“Wicked The Musical” is considered canon focusing on The Wicked Witch Of The West’s perspective if you pretend Oz The Great And Powerful never happened.

 Cons: The Special Effects however don’t hold up pretty well.
 I’m gonna give this one a pass because they didn’t have C.G.I. back then.

 A Plot Hole involving why Glinda never told Dorothy she had the power to use her slippers to go home this whole time.
 If this happened in real life, Dorothy would’ve been pretty angry towards her.
-I fully realize Glinda used Dorothy as a pawn to do all the dirty work for her.
+I fully realize Glinda used Dorothy and her friends as pawns to do all the dirty work for her.
+Here’s a better twist.
+Billy Bob Thornton has a fear of antique furniture.
+Not a joke.
+He admitted his fear on “Oprah.”

 The Final Verdict: A-